 Gather the ingredients.
 Warm a non-stick skillet on low heat as you prepare the batter.

 Continue to beat on high speed and gradually add 5 tablespoons of the sugar as you're beating.
 The egg whites will become glossy and stiff peaks will form when you lift the beater out of the egg whites.
-The very tip of the peak will flop over and the rest of the peak will stand up completely straight.
+The very tip of the peak will flop over and the rest of the peak will stand up completely straight, about 7 minutes.

 Add the egg yolks to another smaller mixing bowl.
-Whisk the remaining tablespoon of sugar and vanilla extract with the yolks until pale and smooth.
+Whisk the remaining tablespoon of sugar and vanilla extract with the yolks until pale and smooth, about 1 minute.